masonchandler05/UCARE-Graphics/Daily Journal.md

 - going to start learning how shiny works to be able to use an example model to easily build off of
 - weekly meeting

+7/17/25 - 7/30/25
+- created a usable shiny app
+- choosing states that have a wide variety of ratios and fit into the different illusions
+* To Do next:
+- make sure that we get the timing for all of the judgements: It seems to already be done with timestamps
+- choose a few more state pairings (limit to 7-8 total state pairs, ie 21-24 total judgements)